 Public Sector employees of the Commonwealth Government, State and Territory governments and local governments are eligible to be nominated for the Medal.

 Department employees who deserve recognition for outstanding performance of their duties can be nominated.
 The Medal is awarded for meritorious service.
 Long service alone is not a sufficient basis for nomination.

 The medal is not confined to senior officers.
 It is available to any public sector employee.
 In the past has been awarded to administrative or clerical staff and employees involved in operational roles.
 In all of these instances, "outstanding service" has been the definitive criteria for the Medal.

 When do nominations close?

-Nominations for the Public Service Medal are sought twice a year, in June and July for Australia Day and in October and November for Queen's Birthday.
+Nominations for the Public Service Medal are sought twice a year, in June for Australia Day and in November for Queen's Birthday.